Archomeda/TS3-GW2-plugin/README.md

 Compiling notes
 ---------------
-Compiling of this plugin has been tested in Visual Studio 2010 only.
+Compilation of this plugin has been tested in Visual Studio 2010 only.
 Newer versions should work, but it is not guaranteed that it will.
 Older versions will most likely not work though.

 Inside the include folder you can find a couple of third party header files: the TeamSpeak 3 Client Plugin SDK and [rapidjson](http://code.google.com/p/rapidjson/).